Gunivers/Bookshelf/docs/index.rst

 🔌Installation
 ===============

+⚠️ **Do not download directly from Github**

+This repository contain a lot of things that you probably don't need.
+Instead, go on the `Glib Manager <http://glib.gunivers.net>`_ to select what you want to download.

+This project contain a library datapack and a map that is used as a test zone, wich can help new users to handle this tool.
+Also, the map show some possible features that are made possible thanks to the library datapack.

+**Install the datapack only**
+    #.
+Go on `Glib Manager <http://glib.gunivers.net>`_.
+    #.
+Select the version you want (recommanded to use the last one)
-Go to the `Glib Manager <http://glib.gunivers.net>`_ website to select the version and the modules you want to use.
-You can check the modules' content in the `Documentation <https://glib-core.readthedocs.io>`_.
+    #.
+On the right panel, select the modules you want to use.
+You can check the modules' content in the `Documentation <https://glib-core.readthedocs.io>`_

-Once you download the ZIP file, simply put it into you world's "datapacks" folder and, in-game, execute the ``/reload`` command.
+    #.
+Click on the "Download" button
+    #.
+Put the zip in the "datapacks" folder that you can find in your map folder.
+    #.
+In game, use `/reload` to load the datapack.

+or

+**Install the sandbox map (contain the datapack)**
+    - Coming soon

 ⚠️ **Be sure that "cheats" are enabled**.
-Or, if you are on a server, be sure that ``enable-command-block`` is set on ``true`` in you ``server.properties`` file.
+Or, if you are on a server, be sure that ``enable-command-block`` is set on ``true`` in you ``server.properties` file.

 ⚠️ **Some modules can be heavy**.
 Like the ``glib.block`` or ``glib.item`` that contain search trees.
 If you download them, the reload can take some time.
 If you edit the datapack, be sure to compress it in a zip file before uploading it somewhere.
 In the other cases, the search trees will slow down the upload due to thousands of little files.